-- Seventy-eight percent of mothers began prenatal care during the first trimester of pregnancy, and fewer than 1% received no care.
-The primary reasons given for not receiving early prenatal care were difficulty in obtaining an appointment, and lack of awareness of the pregnancy. - Seventy-three percent of women reported that health insurance or an HMO paid for their prenatal care; 23% reported that Medicaid or HealthChoice paid for their care. - Thirty-three percent of women participated in the WIC program during pregnancy. - Sixty-four percent of mothers reported one or more medical complications during pregnancy, and 20% of these women were hospitalized for one or more days. - Nine percent of women smoked during the last three months of pregnancy, and 8% reported using alcohol.
+- Seventy-six percent of mothers began prenatal care during the first trimester of pregnancy, and 1% received no care.
+The primary reasons given for not receiving early prenatal care were lack of awareness of the pregnancy and difficulty in obtaining an appointment. - Seventy-four percent of women reported that health insurance or an HMO paid for their prenatal care; 25% reported that Medicaid or Health Choice paid for their care. - Thirty-seven percent of women participated in the WIC program during pregnancy. - Sixty-four percent of mothers reported one or more medical complications during pregnancy, and 18% of these women were hospitalized for one or more days. - Eight percent of women smoked during the last three months of pregnancy, and 7% reported using alcohol.
 Fewer than 1% of women reported a binge-drinking episode during the last three months of pregnancy.

-- Four percent of mothers reported being physically abused by a husband or partner during pregnancy, and 2% reported being abused by someone else. - Forty-six percent of mothers had a routine dental visit during pregnancy, and 26% needed to be seen for a dental problem. - Fifteen percent of mothers did not always use a seatbelt during pregnancy.
+- Five percent of mothers reported being physically abused by a husband or partner during pregnancy, and 2% reported being abused by someone else. - Fifty percent of mothers had a routine dental visit during pregnancy, and 24% needed to be seen for a dental problem. - Eleven percent of mothers did not always use a seatbelt during pregnancy.